Significance in a nutshell

 REPRESENTATIVENESS

-Representativeness can be determined using the information in Contextual or Historic Information.
+Your item's representativeness can be determined using the information in the Contextual or historic information field.
 Ask yourself:

 1. Is this item a typical or characteristic example of its type or class?